-Paul represents public and private sector clients in putative and certified wage and hour, harassment, and discrimination class actions.
-His practice focuses on complex employment litigation, supplemented by compliance advice and counseling on employment issues.
-He has also handled a wide variety of individual and multi-plaintiff cases in federal and state court including race, sex, disability, and age discrimination suits, as well as breach of employment contract, wrongful termination, fraud, defamation, whistle-blower, wage and hour and other employment-related litigation.
+Paul represents public and private sector clients in high stakes litigation, including putative and certified wage and hour, misclassification, harassment, and discrimination class actions.
+His practice focuses on complex employment litigation, and has significant experience in all aspects of the transportation industry.
+Paul’s practice also includes providing compliance advice and counseling on employment law and transportation law issues.
+He has handled a wide variety of individual and multi-plaintiff cases in federal and state court including race, sex, disability, and age discrimination suits, as well as breach of employment contract, wrongful termination, fraud, defamation, whistle-blower, wage and hour and other employment-related litigation.

 Paul also represents public and private sector clients in administrative actions and/or investigations before or by the Occupational Safety and Health Appeals Board (DOSH actions), the California Division of Labor Standards Enforcement (DLSE), the Office of the Labor Commissioner, and the United States Department of Labor (DOL).